freebsd/grimoire/README.md

 Dashboard focused on the Open Bugs needing more attention, submitted during the selected period.
 A Bug will appear as "Unattended" when it does not receive any comment from a user different from the author who created it.
 A bug will appear as "Abandoned" when there are other comments, but the last comment was made more than 3 months ago.
-By default, Bugs with severity "Affects Only Me" are excluded.
+We recommend to exclude the bugs with severity "Affects Only Me" to get more relevant results.

 ![Open Bugs - Needing Attention](imgs/Characterization4-Open_Bugs_Needing_Attention.png)